 Across industries and around the globe, companies are revising and rethinking their own strategies to cement their futures in a world that is dictated by robotics, automation, and artificial intelligence.
 The financial markets have already recognized this shift and have begun to reward those who are placing their bets on the future.
 For investors who are seeking a strategy to capture those rewards—and truly future-proof their portfolios—the time is now to invest in all that RAAI has to offer.

-Don’t miss the full text of this article and much more in Jason Schenker’s The Robot and Automation Almanac – 2018: The Futurist Institute, coming January 5.
-Pre-order now on Amazon.
+Don’t miss the full text of this article and much more in Jason Schenker’s The Robot and Automation Almanac – 2018: The Futurist Institute.

 1 Source: CB Insights